Zoten64/TicTacToe/README.md

 ## Bugs and fixes

+Most of these bugs and fixes are now redundant as I rewrote the script to make it easier to maintain

 | Bug  | Fix |
 | ------------- | ------------- |
 | AI is able to win when a valid combo has not been achieved  | Forgot to change xCombination to oCombination in the check win section as it was copied and pasted |